git-Ghost/NewFoody/README.md

 # NewFoody

 Maven Project of earlier Dynamic Web Project.
 Foody WebApplication initiated by Akash which later taken by me for more backend integration.
-This Project is also headed by testing lead Debasish with their own selenium test integration added to it.
+This Project is also headed by Debasish (Testing team) with their own selenium test integration added to it.

 To Use this Application take a latest checkout from the branch master with Tomcat server pre-installed and the run application in that.
 Modules currently availble for this application are :